Leftover Turkey Enchiladas

 - ½ pound brussels sprouts, trimmed and thinly sliced

 - pinch of cayenne (or more to taste)

 - 2 cups leftover shredded turkey

 - ½ cup leftover whole berry cranberry sauce

-- 1 ¾ cups freshly shredded fontina cheese, divided*
+- 1 ¾ cups shredded regular or dairy free mozzarella cheese, divided

 - 2 cups red enchilada sauce, divided*

 - 9 to 10 whole wheat flour tortillas**

 - fresh minced parsley, for garnish

 - Preheat the oven to 400ºF.
 Spray a 9x13 inch baking dish with nonstick cooking spray and set aside.